Lane County providers - Sign up for OHA's Feb. 25 webinar, Noon to 1 p.m.»

 What providers can do

-Your patients may start asking which CCOs you will be working with next year.
+Your patients may ask which CCOs you will be working with.
 Members in areas with changes to their CCO choices got a letter with the CCO choices in mid-October.
 The "Pick Your Plan" choice period ended Nov.
 17, but members in choice areas can still choose a different CCO from Jan.
 1 to Mar.
 31, 2020.

 View the slides from OHA's Nov.
 21 provider webinar»